·

 to the Douro,

-to open spaces without our girls.
+to time and open spaces without our girls.

 At the Douro Suites Hotel,